kamipenguin/Paladin_Assignment/readme.txt

-- Tweaking the jump a little bit better, sometimes it feels like the player falls very quickly, especially from high heights (I'd like to restrict the min falling velocity to a specific value so that falling down always have the same speed, this gives the player more control as well).
+- Tweaking the jump a little bit better, sometimes it feels like the player falls very quickly, especially from high heights (I'd like to restrict the min falling velocity to a specific value so that falling down always have the same end speed, this gives the player more (air) control as well).
 - Spawning dust particles when the player walks, jumps and lands.
 - Letting the player explode (more particles!) when touching the spikes or saw.